 - This was a defining moment for CBH, beginning the transformation of the company into an integrated business focused on delivering a greater share of the grain value chain to growers.

-- In 2004, CBH partnered with the Salim Group to form Pacific Agrifoods, which is now known as Interflour.
-In 2007, CBH was granted a licence to export wheat in bulk from Australia and on 1 July 2008 bulk wheat exports were deregulated.
+- In 2004, CBH partnered with the Salim Group to acquire Interflour.
+In 2008, CBH was granted a licence to export wheat in bulk from Australia and on 1 July 2008 bulk wheat exports were deregulated.

 2010 – Today